Our 2025 Events

 Leaders of Positive Change Luncheon 2025

-On 12th June 2025, Multicultural Families Organisation celebrated the Leaders of Positive Change Luncheon at the Robina Event Centre.
-With the theme Bridging Generations, Strengthening Families, Supporting Change, the event brought together powerful stories, expert insights, and a strong sense of community.
+On 12 June 2025, Multicultural Families Organisation hosted the Leaders of Positive Change Luncheon at the Robina Event Centre.
+With the theme Bridging Generations, Strengthening Families, Supporting Change, the sold-out event brought together community leaders, sector experts, and local voices for an inspiring afternoon of reflection and connection.